mucsi96/nightwatch-cucumber/README.md

 ```
 If you are new to Nightwatch.js you can read the [developer guide](http://nightwatchjs.org/guide).

-Add the following line to Nightwatch.js configuration file.
+Add the following lines to Nightwatch.js configuration file.
 ```
 src_folders: ['temp-tests'],
 globals_path: 'node_modules/nightwatch-cucumber'